kosli-dev/secure-sdlc-process-template/content/background/why.md

 in governance.

 - A risk register
-- The areas of SLDC
+- The areas of SSDCL
     - For each area:
       - A definition
       - Risks this area controls for